FranSal/Data-Cleaning-Course-Project/README.md

       run_analysis.R:     R script to automate all analysis starting from the de-zipped files

       averages_set.csv:   The final result of running run_analysis.R

+      averages_set.txt     The final result as asked by the project instructions.

       codebook.txt:        file that describes the variables and structure of averages_set.csv